kunal-arya/rfp/docs/work_done.md

 - **RFP Delete Action**: Added delete button for draft RFPs on the RFP detail page with proper confirmation dialog
 - **Backend Integration**: Added moveResponseToReview service, controller, and route with proper permission checks and audit trail
 - **Frontend Integration**: Added moveResponseToReview API function, React Query hook, and UI component integration

+### **Complete Notification System Implementation**
+- **WebSocket Notifications**: Added comprehensive real-time notifications for all response status changes:
+  - `notifyResponseMovedToReview` - When response is moved to review
+  - `notifyResponseApproved` - When response is approved
+  - `notifyResponseRejected` - When response is rejected with reason
+  - `notifyResponseAwarded` - When response is awarded
+- **Email Notifications**: Implemented detailed email notifications for all response status changes:
+  - `sendResponseMovedToReviewNotification` - Professional email for review status
+  - `sendResponseApprovedNotification` - Congratulations email for approval
+  - `sendResponseRejectedNotification` - Detailed rejection email with reason
+  - `sendResponseAwardedNotification` - Celebration email for award
+- **Frontend WebSocket Integration**: Added real-time event listeners in WebSocketContext for:
+  - `response_moved_to_review` - Toast notification with action button
+  - `response_approved` - Success toast with congratulations message
+  - `response_rejected` - Error toast with rejection information
+  - `response_awarded` - Celebration toast with award notification
+- **Real-time Dashboard Updates**: All notifications automatically invalidate and refresh:
+  - Dashboard data and statistics
+  - Response lists and details
+  - Notification center
+  - RFP and response queries
+- **User Experience**: Enhanced with:
+  - Contextual toast messages with appropriate colors and icons
+  - Action buttons to navigate directly to relevant pages
+  - Automatic data refresh for real-time updates
+  - Professional email templates with detailed information